rubymonsters/ruby-for-beginners/source/07-built_in_classes/04-symbols.md

 ## The technical difference

-If you're really curious about the underlying technical difference, then you can try this:
+Skip the following unless you're really curious about the underlying technical difference between Strings and Symbols.

+Try this in IRB:

 ```ruby
 $ irb